ygivenx/HardCopy/APP_STORE_METADATA.md

 **Notes for Reviewer:**
 ```
-Thank you for reviewing HardCopy!
+Thank you for reviewing ClikCopy!

 TESTING INSTRUCTIONS:
 1. Launch the app